metno/bliss_rr/README.md

 # bliss_rr

-Program for spatial interpolation that included multiple statistical interpolation schemes, such as:
+Program for spatial interpolation that allows to choose between multiple statistical interpolation schemes, such as:

-* OI_multiscale
+* OI_multiscale.
+Modified Optimal Interpolation based on observations only.
-* OI_firstguess
+* OI_firstguess.
+Optimal Interpolation based on the combination of observations with a background field.
+It is possible to specify a data transformation as a pre-processing step (i.e., Gaussian anamorphosis).

 Copyright and license